-CPW successfully continued utilizing the ANS Mobile data collection system at 38 authorized locations within the state of Colorado.
+CPW successfully continued utilizing the WID Mobile data collection system at 50 authorized locations within the state of Colorado.
 This application is compatible on all iOS and Android devices which greatly reduces the effective cost of operating mobile data collection on boat ramps across the state, and reduces costs for data entry.
 It also provides for much greater reliability in data collected in the field at inspection stations.

 Colorado continues to lead the way in mobile data collection at a regional and national level.
 New Mexico has been using the Colorado system since 2014 and Utah since 2015.
 In 2016, the CPW Invasive Species program, with the help of a grant from U.S. Fish & Wildlife Service through the Quagga Zebra Action Plan for Western Waters (WRP, 2010), deployed a western regional version of the mobile data collection system for WID stations.
+In 2017, Arizona, Nevada, and several groups within the state of California joined New Mexico, Utah and the

-The Lake Tahoe Regional Planning Agency joined the states of New Mexico & Utah in employing ANS Mobile as their primary form of data collection.
-With the benefits of regional data sharing proving to be abundant, the states of Nevada & Arizona began using the Colorado developed data collection system to send out notices of watercraft leaving their infested waters.
+Lake Tahoe Regional Planning Agency in employing WID Mobile as their primary form of data collection.
+With the benefits of regional data sharing proving to be abundant, the states of Arizona, Nevada and Utah have been using the Colorado developed data collection system to send out notices of watercraft leaving their infested waters.
 This increased timely communication has directly increased the number of infested watercraft being intercepted within the western region.
-Many more states and agencies, such as NPS waters, are anticipated to join in 2017 and it is expected that all western states and potentially Canadian provinces will be using this system and sharing data by 2019.
+Many more states and agencies, such as NPS waters, are anticipated to join in 2018 and it is expected that all western states and potentially Canadian provinces will be using this system and sharing data by 2019.
 As user numbers continue to increase, this sytem will continue to improve communications amongst jurisdictions and assist watercraft inspectors in assessing the risk of watercraft intending to launch at their water body!